On New Year’s Eve, I wrote a grand list of resolutions and goals in my journal.

-- weight loss
+- lose weight

-- more frequent dates with my kids
+- more quality time with my kids

-- read through the bible and journal
+- read through the Bible and journal my thoughts

-- regular hiking on weekends
+- hike on the weekends

-The special cocktail: get up with a sick baby from three to seven.
+The special cocktail: wait up for a kid till 1:00 am and then get up with a sick baby from three to seven.
 (I party like a rock star, I know).

 After some reflection and coffee (and then some more coffee), I saw clearly.
 I realized in two hours what typically takes me two months to acknowledge.

 I was never going to do all that anyways.